smf-steve/mips_subroutine/mips_subroutine.md

 ### COMMAND LINE OPTIONS
     The following options are available to manage the input:

-      -L : load/link the enumerated files to be part of the final program.
-Note specifying shell globing characters has be used
+      -L {file} : load/link the named directory or files to be part of the final program.
-           e.g. '*.s" denotes all .s files in the current directory are to be included in the final program.

-      -S : converts each argument to a string.
-The address of each string is then stage in $a0 - $a3, and then onto the stack.
+      -A {type} : defines the base type for ALL input arguments.
+                  The value of type can be: integer, long, char, string, and double

-      -A : pass the input arguments as an heterogeneous array
+      -A argv   : passes the input arguments as via the standard argv structure.
-           - $a0: array.length
-           - $a1: &array

-      To mimic the argv structure, use the -A and -S argument together.
+                  Implies that the base type of input arguments are strings.

-      -R type: specifies the return type from the subroutine.
+      -R {type}: specifies the return type from the subroutine.
 The return value of the subroutine is emitted to stdout after the user output.
 The return types include:
            - null:    no return value is emitted